Support at Home FAQ - Everything you need to know

 Author: Sensible Care

-Support at Home is Australia's new in-home aged care program that provides coordinated services to help older people live at home.
+Support at Home is Australia's in-home aged care program that provides coordinated services to help older people live at home.
 It funds aged care services, such as personal care, nursing, allied health, and help with daily tasks.
 The services you can receive are based on an aged care assessment and an agreed care plan.

-If you want to know more about this new program, check out these Support at Home frequently asked questions.
+If you want to know more about this program, check out these Support at Home frequently asked questions.

 Program basics